 Oral cancer affects up to half a million people around the world each year, according to the Oral Cancer Foundation.

-But advances in modern dentistry have given dentists the information to do early screenings that detect symptoms in the very early stages.
+However, advances in modern dentistry have given dentists the information to do early screenings that detect symptoms in the very early stages.

 What Is Oral Cancer?